It’s time to get crafty with a Sassy Mama collaboration…

 As we enter into September -with Mid Autumn Festival just around the corner – some of you may start thinking about mooncakes and lanterns.
 We thought it would be fun for the kids to put together their own lanterns this year.
-I’ve kept the Chinese theme in this post but you can easily change the theme by changing the pattern of the paper, ribbon colour and the gift tag.
+I’ve kept to the traditional Chinese theme in this post but you can easily change the theme by altering the pattern of the paper, ribbon colour and the gift tag.

 The lantern isn’t meant to be illuminated, so it is toddler-friendly, but you may want to remove the stick that holds the lantern to ensure safety.
 Aside from letting the kids play with these lanterns during the Mid Autumn Festival, they can also be used as party decorations.